appbaseio/Docs/src/datamodel.md

 Notice that Inception directed by Nolan, is a One-to-One relationship.
 Nolan has directed many movies, and that's a case of One-to-Many relationships.
 We see later how to create them in Appbase.

-### Sets
+### Sets (One-to-Many Relationship)

 A set makes sure that all the items in the list exist only once.
 Consider this example, the movies directed by Nolan.
 We will make only a small list here:  ``["Interstellar", "Inception", "The Dark Night", "Memento"]``.
 Clearly, it doesn't make sense to have any of the movies twice in the this list.
+Notice that this is a One-to-Many relationship here. _Nolan_ (1) -> _Movies_ (N).

 Operations on a single set are: addition, checking existence of an item, deletion and traversal.